 Advice for Choosing a Strong Password

-- Use at least one upper case letter (A-Z), digit (0-9), or punctuation character (such as the period, comma, dash, etc.)
+- Use at least two upper case letters (A-Z), at leas two lower case letters (a-z), one digit (0-9) and one punctuation character (such as the period, comma, dash, etc.)

-- Do NOT use an identifiable sequence of numbers (patterns such as your Social Security number, birth date, telephone number, postal code, etc.).
+- Do NOT use an identifiable sequence of numbers (patterns such as your Social Security number, BU ID number, birth date, telephone number, postal code, etc.)

-- Do NOT include anything in your account information, such as your login name, email address, or initials.
+- Do NOT include anything in your account information, such as your BU login name, email address, or initials

 The Passphrase Concept